 It was about here that we started wondering where to wild camp for the night.
 We’d looked for a couple of spots a bit earlier around Tomintoul, close to woodlands, but they didn’t feel quite right.

-That’s one of the things about wild-camping – you can spend hours driving about, looking for the best spot.
-If you’re not careful, daylight hours pass by and you’re left looking for a safe place in the dark.
+That’s one of the things about wild camping; you can spend hours driving about, looking for the best spot.
+If you’re not careful, daylight passes and you’re left looking for a safe place in the dark.
 Not ideal.

 So, to avoid that possibility, by late afternoon we pulled over into a large layby and decided this would do.
 Not a bad view for supper…